smithy-lang/smithy/docs/source-2.0/additional-specs/smoke-tests.rst

 SmokeTestCase
 =============

-A structure defining a single smoke test case.
+A structure defining a smoke test case.

 .. list-table::
     :header-rows: 1